Teen Breast Reduction: What do I need to know?

 Some Issues to Consider

 While teen breast reduction is the right choice for many teens, it isn’t without risks.
 Here are some things you and your need to consider before surgery:

 - Breasts May Continue to Grow: If breast reduction is performed too early, the breasts may continue to grow.
 If that were to occur a revision surgery may be necessary.

 - Overweight Teens May Have More Complications: Many teens with large breasts may be overweight or obese.
 Complications may be more common in these patients.
 On the other hand, large breasts often don’t decrease substantially with weight loss and they can make it more difficult to be active and exercise.

 - Breastfeeding: Breastfeeding after breast reduction surgery is certainly possible; however there are some risks that after breast reduction you may not be able to breastfeed.

 Taking the First Step

-If you have a teen with large breasts that are causing discomfort, visit with a plastic surgeon and discuss your options.
+If you have a teen with large breasts that are causing discomfort, visit a plastic surgeon and discuss your options.
 Breast reduction might be the right choice for your teen or it may be best to wait.
 If you want more information so you can make an informed decision.
-Call us today at 540-371-7730 to schedule your appointment.
+Contact us today to schedule your appointment.